- label:Piranha Records

 If you want to travel this distance through the medium of Piranha releases, starting from Piranha Records’ home base in Berlin it is a trip in roughly six steps, starting in France with Carte de Sejour’s Franco-Algerian raï rock.

-An extensive stopover is required for Step 3, Egypt and Nubia.
+An extensive stopover is required for the next step-over, Egypt and Nubia.
 The music of Nubia especially, past and present, with the late, great Ali Hassan Kuban and his Berlin-based compatriot Mahmoud Fadl, has always been a Piranha Records specialty.
 Jalilah’s Raks Sharki series of Egyptian music rounds up the Piranha portfolio of releases from the region.

 Onwards to the Levant – the region that has been in modern times most noted for the Arab-Israeli conflict.
 Originally hailing from Morocco, with a repertoire that spans his ancestors’ Spanish roots, the North African secular music of his youth and Jewish liturgical song, Ashkelon cantor Emil Zrihan is one to build bridges rather between the opposing camps – as would always be Piranha Records’ policy.